 In addition to some, or all, of the above symptoms, TD is also characterized by one or more vocal tics (meaningless sound), in order for a diagnosis of TD to be made, including the following:

 Many children and adolescents who have TD also have attention problems and some also have academic difficulties.
 However, most have normal intelligence and do not usually have primary learning disabilities.
-Some individuals also experience symptoms of obsessive-compulsive disorder (OCD), which is an anxiety disorder in which a person has an unreasonable thought, fear, or worry (obsession) that he/she tries to manage through a ritualized activity (compulsion) to reduce the anxiety.

 A pediatrician, child psychiatrist, or a qualified mental health professional usually identifies TD in children and adolescents.
 A comprehensive evaluation of the child or adolescent's psychological, social, and educational status is recommended, as well as a thorough medical, developmental, and family assessment.
 A detailed history of the child's behavior from parents and teachers, in addition to observations of the child's behavior, contribute to making the diagnosis.

 The genetics behind Tourette's disorder are complicated.
-For this reason, it is important for individuals and families with Tourette's disorder to have genetic counseling by a geneticist (a physician with specialized training and certification in clinical genetics) or a genetic counselor, once a diagnosis has been made in the family.
+For this reason, it is important for individuals and families with Tourette's disorder to have genetic counseling by a geneticist (a doctor with specialized training and certification in clinical genetics) or a genetic counselor, once a diagnosis has been made in the family.